 - 5. Packages weighing over 25 pounds will be sent via FedEx ground. - 6.
 High-value and breakable items such as computers, laptops, and monitors are not recommended for interdepartmental mailing and should be sent via FedEx Ground with proper insurance. - 7.
-The Mail Services Division will not be held liable for any damaged items in interdepartmental transit. - 8.
-Each agency must have incoming and outgoing mail baskets. - 9.
+Each agency must have incoming and outgoing mail baskets. - 8.
 Inter-departmental and outgoing mail should be separated and labeled to facilitate pickups and deliveries.
 Further information regarding inter-departmental mail service, or any of the other types of services offered by Mail Services Division, can be obtained by calling the Mail Services Division, at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas or emailing them at mailservices@admin.nv.gov.